Bitcoin-Inscription-Marketplace/BIM-Protocol/README.md

 # BIM - Bitcoin Inscription Marketplace

+The protocol may change in the future!
+Do not build anything that you may lose money on using this protocol yet until it is in a more completed state.
+I am not responsible for any lost funds.

 ## Why use BIM over Ordinals

 * BIM doesn't need a wallet that provides satoshi control